 Marang is south of Kuala Terengganu and is not to be confused with Merang which is north of Kuala Terengganu and the departure point for boats to Redang and Lang Tengah Islands.

 Gemia is a tiny island and the only resort is the Gem Island resort.
-Apart from lazing around in the sun, eating, drinking and relaxing with friends and family, the resort offers a few ways to keep busy.
+Apart from lazing around in the sun, eating, drinking and relaxing with friends and family, the resort does not offer many other activities to keep the visitors busy.

 Shallow, accessible reefs and crystal clear water mean that the water around Kapas and Gemia Islands offers excellent snorkelling.
 There is plenty to see and the water is calm, making it a pleasant experience for the whole family.